andamira/devela/crates/micros/examples/board/sam/arduino_due/README.md

 ## Size

-The runner reports the current ELF size after each build.
+The script reports the current ELF size after each build.
 Exact sizes vary with compiler, optimization, and example changes.

 Rust `core`, devela, and `devela_micros` provide the firmware-side startup,